bbauska/meta-react-basics/README.md

 > };
 ```

 Step 5.
-Inside the h2 element you&apos;ve already added, you needed to add
+Inside the h2 element you've already added, you needed to add
 the JSX expression of: {props.h2}.

 ```